ebzzry/ebzzry.github.io/livefrog.md

 ### Comments

 Frog, by default, uses [Disqus](http://disqus.com) to handle the comments.
-To import comments to this platform, we need to generate an XML file that must adhere to Disqus' comment import rules.
+To import comments to this platform, you need to generate an XML file that must adhere to Disqus' comment import rules.

 To create a file, named `comments.xml` that will be used for importing